Saini-Lakshay/nested-checkbox/README.md

 # About

-This app includes a nested checkbox component that takes data(example below) and an onChange function(as a callback function) as the parameters same as an [input] element of a form.
+This app includes a nested checkbox component that takes data(example below) and an onChange function(as a callback function) as the parameters same as an <input /> element of a form.

 # States of Checkbox